brunch/brunch/docs/README.md

 ### Becoming professional cook

-Looking to learn the remaining 5%?
+Keen to learn the remaining 5%?
 Check out the [advanced guide to Brunch](https://github.com/brunch/brunch-guide#readme), which also describes using Brunch on a legacy codebase.